arzietlow/terraform-upgrade-summary/README.md

 python3 my_python_script.py 0.13.4 1.4.6
 ```

-Version format: Patch numbers are optional, but <major>.<minor> MUST be present.
+Version format: Patch numbers are optional, but "major.minor" MUST be present.

 ## How it works